 May is Mental Health Awareness Month, a month dedicated to raising awareness about mental health and reducing the shame and stigma that currently surrounds mental illnesses.
-Below you will find information about the prevalence of mental illness in the United States, sign and symptoms of mental illness, where to go for more information and help, followed by some of my favorite mental health infographics.
+Below you will find facts about mental illness, signs and symptoms, where to go for more information and help, as well as some of my favorite mental health infographics.

 Did you know?